dansmyers/ProgrammingAndSoftwareDevelopment/3-Mindstorms/README.md

 - Lines beginning with semicolons are comments

 Test your program on the given example file, then write your own `.tl` file that draws a different image.

+## Tips

+- **Start early**.
+Don't wait until the last minute!

+- Review the implementation of `Turtle` and the other examples given in Chapter 3.